 Primary biliary cholangitis (PBC) is a chronic progressive cholestatic liver disease that is the cause of 1-2% of deaths from cirrhosis and constitutes the third most common indication for liver transplantation in adults.

-The name of this disease was changed from primary biliary cirrhosis to primary biliary cholangitis in 2014 11.
+The name of this disease was changed from primary biliary cirrhosis to primary biliary cholangitis—however, it was also decided to keep the abbreviation as PBC—in 2014 11.

 The typical patient is a middle-aged woman presenting with symptoms of fatigue and pruritus and laboratory test evidence of cholestasis.

-PBC is characterised by the destruction of small intrahepatic bile ducts, portal inflammation, and progressive scarring.
-The cause of PBC is unknown, but it is probably due to an inherited abnormality of immunoregulation.
+Primary biliary cholangitis is characterized by the destruction of small intrahepatic bile ducts, portal inflammation, and progressive scarring.
+The cause of primary biliary cholangitis is unknown, but it is probably due to an inherited abnormality of immunoregulation.

-Serum anti-mitochondrial antibody (AMA) tests are highly sensitive and specific for PBC (85-100%10).
+Serum anti-mitochondrial antibody (AMA) tests are highly sensitive and specific for primary biliary cholangitis (85-100%10).

 - cholelithiasis (~40%) 8